Larger travelers are are finding that diligently following specific plus size travel tips is often the only way to be comfortable.

 - Cut down your walking.
 Reserve a cabin close to the elevator.
 Most activities will be located near the elevator.

-Cruising is a very competitive form of travel, each specializing in different features.
+Cruising is a very competitive form of travel, each cruise line specializing in different features.
 Some, like Princess Cruise Lines, have lower prices and attract younger travelers and families.
 These tend to have smaller cabins.
 Other cruise lines, such as Celebrity Cruises, tend to have higher prices and slightly larger cabins.

 Whether you need a hotel room for a night or a week, here are a few tips to make sure that your visit is comfortable: